dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 .title[{{name}}]

 ---
-name: Today
+name: CS98: Today

-## sit with your Interview partner if you had one!
+## don't sit with your Interview partner if you had one!